Ear Infections (cont.)

 Symptoms of a middle ear infection (acute otitis media) often start 2 to 7 days after the start of a cold or other upper respiratory infection.
 Symptoms of an ear infection may include:

 Symptoms of fluid buildup may include:

 Middle ear infections usually occur along with an upper respiratory infection (URI), such as a cold.
-During a URI, the lining of the eustachian tube can swell and block the tube.
 Fluid builds up in the middle ear, creating a perfect breeding ground for bacteria or viruses to grow into an ear infection.

 In severe cases, too much fluid can increase pressure on the eardrum until it ruptures, allowing the fluid to drain.
 When this happens, fever and pain usually go away and the infection clears.
 The eardrum usually heals on its own, often in just a couple of weeks.

-Sometimes complications, such as a condition called chronic suppurative otitis media (an ear infection with chronic drainage), can arise from repeat ear infections.
+Sometimes complications, such as an ear infection with chronic drainage, can occur with repeat ear infections.

 Most children who have ear infections still have some fluid behind the eardrum a few weeks after the infection is gone.
 For some children, the fluid clears in about a month.
 And a few children still have fluid buildup (effusion) several months after an ear infection clears.
 This fluid buildup in the ear is called otitis media with effusion.
 Hearing problems can result, because the fluid affects how the middle ear works.
 Usually, infection does not occur.